 After the lengthy test is complete, your computer will restart.
 In case the Status was "No problems..." before the restart, you should boot from Windows DVD or System Repair Disc again and return to Repair your computer tools.

 In case Windows Memory Diagnostic detected problems in memory modules, you should replace memory modules in your computer as soon as possible - the faulty module(s) can easily recreate the problems and in the long run you will definitely experience data loss!
 Consult the computer reseller or the manual that came with your computer for replacement of memory modules.

 Do not use your computer or try other recovery options until the memory modules have been replaced!

 The next step is to try System Restore from System Recovery Options menu.
 This works only while using the correct Windows installation or System Repair disc.
 Using Windows 7 media on Windows Vista installation (or vice versa) ends with an error message about no available Restore Points.

 Please note that this System Restore cannot be undone (but you can still choose another Restore Point later).
 While you will not lose any of your documents, pictures, videos, e-mails, etc, all programs installed after the selected Restore Point will be deleted.
 You will have to reinstall these.

-Read detailed instructions on using System Restore in this article.
+Read detailed instructions on using System Restore.